hate/keyless/keyless/README.md

 #### How it works (speech → text)
 - While you hold the PTT hotkey, we capture 48 kHz mic audio and gate it with VAD so only speech enters the transcription buffer.
 - Audio is resampled to 16 kHz via rubato (supports all device sample rates) and accumulated as one "utterance" during the PTT hold.
-- Every ~0.2s we transcribe just the last ~2s of that buffer on a background thread and show a 4‑word preview (auto‑clears after 0.5s).
+- **Preview**: Every ~120–200 ms, we run the same voiced‑mask pipeline on the current buffer (≤10s units with 0.5s overlap), reusing cached unit texts via a ~128 ms tail hash.
+Preview text matches what Final would be now.
-- When you release PTT, we transcribe the entire utterance by walking it in ≤30s Whisper windows and concatenating the results, then deliver the Final to your selected sink.
-This mirrors Whisper's training context and avoids repetition artifacts.
+- **Final**: When you release PTT, we split the utterance into voiced spans, process each as ≤10s units with overlap, stitch units together with dedupe, and deliver the Final to your selected sink.
+This prevents empty Finals on long dictations and improves accuracy.

 #### Model Recommendations
 - **Both multilingual and `.en` models are supported**